 My email address: maxandre dot jacqueline at me dot com

-Oxford University, DPhil (PhD) on Modelling cardiac tissue for regenerative medicine and drug testing to be delivered by the Mathematical Institute, Pembroke College, 2017-2020 (expected)
+Oxford University, DPhil (PhD) on Modelling and simulation of engineered, stem-cell derived cardiac tissue to be delivered by the Mathematical Institute, Pembroke College, 2017-2020 (expected)

 Oxford University, Doctoral training programme in Systems Approaches to Biomedical Science, 2016-2020 (expected)

 Computer Science, Research track with a focus on Computational Biology, 2015-2016 Overall Grade: A and GPA: 4.00/4.00 (unofficial)

 ESCP Europe, Master's degree in Management Grande École, with Industrial and Specialisation Years Overall classification: Distinction

 Course in Paris and London: 2012-2014